Iowa Gov. Reynolds settles 3 lawsuits regarding delayed open records requests

 Two more lawsuits settled

-In the cases of Rasmussen v.
+In the case of Rasmussen v.
 Reynolds and Rasmussen v.
 Iowa Department of Public Health, the settlement calls for the state to pay roughly $39,000, also to cover attorneys’ fees only.

 In that case, Suzette Rasmussen, of Utah, had argued Iowa Department of Public Health failed to properly fulfill a request for information on the state’s contract with a Utah-based company to provide COVID-19 tests.